git-pull/website/code_explorer/django-vs-flask.rst

 will become a goto.
 To add to it, a smaller codebase means a developer can realistically wrap their brain around the internals.

-Developers who that find implicit behavior to be a hindrance and thrive in explicitness will feel comfortable using Flask.
+Developers that find implicit behavior to be a hindrance and thrive in explicitness will feel comfortable using Flask.

 However, this comes at the cost of omitting niceties many web projects would